fboxwala/RMSInterview2016/README.md

 in them.

 ### *nix Environment
-To use the tool simply save fileindex.sh in a place convenient for usage, such as the directory containing the files you would like to pass as arguments.
+To use the tool simply save the fileindexer directory in a place convenient for usage, such as the directory containing the files you would like to pass as arguments.

+Then:
+`cd fileindexer`

-Ensure that fileindex.sh has executable permissions:
+Ensure that fileindex.sh, tokenizer.sh, and counter.sh  have executable
+permissions:

-`chmod u+x fileindex.sh`
+`chmod u+x fileindex.sh tokenizer.sh counter.sh`

 Then simply run the script:

-`./fileindex.sh [-n] FILE1 FILE2 ...`
+`./fileindex.sh [-n] PATH/FILE1 PATH/FILE2 ...`

 For full usage and instructions, try: